HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 If we consider images by weight rather than count, we see a median page weight contribution of 1.2 MB (mobile).
 At the 90th percentile, this rises to 5.4 MB.

-Overall the weight of images on ecommerce homepages is very similar when compared to 2020's analysis.
+Overall, the weight of images on ecommerce homepages is very similar when compared to 2020's analysis.

 Given we have seen that the number of image requests is slightly down, the average weight of each image must have slightly increased.